gayyaswa/CarND-Vehicle-Detection/writeup_template.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Histogram of Oriented Gradients (HOG)